ShortestPathLab/posthoc/docs/2-search-trace.md

 ### `$for`

 Repeat a view based on a value.
+This property is only evaluated at the time of the event.

 ```yaml {11-15} title="loop.trace.yaml"
 version: 1.4.0